This guide helps you get your Ansible Tower installation up and running as quickly as possible.

 By default, Tower configures PostgreSQL using password-based authentication, and this process relies on the usage of

 CREATE USER is run at install time.
-If you intend to run the Tower installer from a FIPS-enabled system, you’ll need to pre-compute an
+To run the Tower installer from a FIPS-enabled system, specify

 ssh-keygen command generates keys in a format (RFC4716) which uses the